orlevii/mlserving/docs/README.md

-# Mest
+# ML Serving
-ML Models on REST.
+Serving ML Models

 A framework for developing a realtime model-inference service.